sonamjha123/Next.js-15-Tutorials/README.md

 **React Server Components is a new architecture that was introduced by React team and quickly adopted by Next.js**
 - This architecture introduces a new approach to create React components by dividing them into 2 distinct types:
 * **Server Components**
   * Client Components  Server Components:
   * By default Next.js treats all components as Server Components
   * These components can perform server-side tasks like reading files or fetching data directly from database
   * The trade-offs is that they can’t use React hooks or handle user interaction

 * **Client Components:**
   * To create Client Component, you will need to add “use client”  on the top of your component file.
   * While Client component can’t perform server side tasks like reading files but they can use hooks and handle the user interactions.
   * Client components are the traditional React components that we are familiar with in using React  React Server Components & Routing
   * As we get into routing, you will see practical examples of both  types
   * Work with server components that wait for certain operations to complete before rendering the content
   * Use client components to take advantage of hooks from the routing module.

+## routing
+- **Next.js has File-System based Routing**
+- URLs you can access based on how you organize your files and folders in your code.

+  ##### Routing conventions
+  - All routes must live inside the app folder
+  - Route files must be named eoith page.tsx or page.jsx
+  - Each folder represent a segment of the URL path **When these conventions are followed it becomes automatically available as route.**